ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 seriously assured her of its truth.

 "Good Heaven! can it be really so!
 Yet now I must believe you," cried Jane.
-"My dear, dear Lizzy, I would--I do congratulate you--but are you certain? forgive the question--are you quite certain that you can be happy with him?"
+"My dear, dear Lizzy, I would -- I do congratulate you -- but are you certain? forgive the question -- are you quite certain that you can be happy with him?"

 "There can be no doubt of that.
 It is settled between us already, that